 Phyllite, quartzitic and micaceous schists

-Metamorphic phyllite, quartzitic and micaceous schists are used in the building construction as the major component of a fine gravel cover of roll tar paper (phyllite and micaceous schists), in an agriculture as inert dust carrier of pesticides, and in the manufacture of fire-proof materials as one of the major components of a fire-proof cement (crystalline schists).
+Metamorphic schists (phyllite, quartzitic and micaceous) are used in the building construction as the major component of a fine gravel cover of roll tar paper (phyllite and micaceous schists), in an agriculture as inert dust carrier of pesticides (phyllite and micaceous schists), and in the manufacture of fire-proof materials as one of the major components of a fire-proof cement (quartzitic schists).

-Micaceous schists occur in two deposits located in Dolnośląskie Voivodeship: Jawornica deposit in Kłodzko County and Orłowice deposit in Lubań and Lwówek Śląski Counties.
-Total anticipated economic resources of the mineral raw material as of 31.12.2017 are estimated at 6,651.39 thousand tonnes and economic resources at 4,389.64 thousand tonnes.
-The resources from Orłowice deposit account for 85.61% of anticipated economic resources and 88.23% of economic resources.
-The exploitation is being carried out from both of these deposits.
-In 2017, the production from Jawornica deposit increased by 0.10 thousand tonnes (10.31%) in comparison with 2016 and amounted to 1.07 thousand tonnes.
-The output from Orłowice deposit was by 2.44 thousand tonnes (47.29%) lower than in 2016 and equal 2.72 thousand tonnes.
-There was a new concession for the exploitation of the raw material from Orłowice deposit issued in 2017.
+Micaceous schists have been documented in two deposits located in Dolnośląskie Voivodeship: Jawornica deposit in Kłodzko County and Orłowice deposit in Lubań and Lwówek Śląski Counties (map).
+The total anticipated economic resources of the raw material as of 31.12.2021 were determined at 6,603.94 thousand tonnes and economic resources at 2,990.55 thousand tonnes.
+The resources of the Orłowice deposit account for 85.54% of the total anticipated economic resources and 82.77% of the total economic resources of the given raw material.
+The exploitation was carried out from both above mentioned deposits.
+As a result of the output and losses, both the anticipated economic resources and economic resources of the raw material decreased in comparison with 2020 by 34.85 thousand tonnes (the drop by 0.52% and 1.15%, respectively).